-5 Autumn Activities For ToddlersSeptember 30, 2019 • Get Outdoors
+5 Outdoor Activities for ToddlersNovember 11, 2021 • Get Outdoors

-With evenings and mornings starting to feel chilly, make sure you protect young explorers from tumbling temperatures with warm base layers and cosy waterproof coats before you embark on your great outdoor adventures.
+We’ve put together a few activities for toddlers to spark a love of the outdoors, plus they don’t cost a penny!
+With the chillier days, make sure you protect young explorers from tumbling temperatures with warm base layers and cosy waterproof coats before you embark on your adventures.

-Autumn is the perfect time to teach your toddler about nature and the life cycle of trees.
-Collecting acorns on your autumn family walks is the perfect autumn activity for toddlers.
-You can tell your little explorers all about the life of an oak tree and, if you’re lucky, you can observe squirrels collecting acorns too.
-Once you have collected enough, put them into a plastic container or wooden box.
+A lovely activity for teaching your toddler about nature and the life cycle of trees.
+Collect acorns on your autumn family walks then pop them into a plastic container or wooden box.
 You can ask your toddler to sort them by size and colour, find which ones have their ‘hats’ on and which ones have lost them.
-You can add scoops and cups to the sensory bin, so the children can have fun pouring and scooping the acorns.
+You can add scoops and cups to the sensory bin so the children can have fun pouring and scooping the acorns.

 5) Autumn leaves nature crown